oauth-wg/oauth-transaction-tokens/draft-ietf-oauth-transaction-tokens.md

 Examples of public-key based authentication include those defined in OAuth 2.0 Mutual-TLS Client Authentication and Certificate-Bound Access Tokens {{RFC8705}}, Workload Authentication Using Mutual TLS {{?I-D.ietf-wimse-mutual-tls}}, WIMSE Workload-to-Workload Authentication with HTTP Signatures {{?I-D.ietf-wimse-http-signature}} and WIMSE Workload Proof Token {{?I-D.ietf-wimse-wpt}}.

 # Using Txn-Tokens
 Txn-Tokens need to be communicated between workloads that depend upon them to authorize the request.
 Such workloads will often present HTTP {{RFC9110}} interfaces for being invoked by other workloads.
 This section specifies the HTTP header the invoking workload MUST use to communicate the Txn-Token to the invoked workload, when the invoked workload presents an HTTP interface.
-Note that the standard HTTP `` header MUST NOT be used because that may be used by the workloads for other purposes.
+Note that the standard HTTP `Authorization` header MUST NOT be used because that may be used by the workloads for other purposes.

 ## Txn-Token HTTP Header {#txn-token-http-header}
 A workload that invokes another workload using HTTP and needs to present a Txn-Token to the invoked workload MUST use the HTTP Header `Txn-Token` to communicate the Txn-Token in the HTTP Request.
 The value of this header MUST be exactly one Txn-Token.